secretstartups/handbook/support/workflows/dedicated.html.md

 ### Administrative access to a Dedicated instance

-The GitLab Dedicated team does not have administrative access to the GitLab application on Dedicated instances.
-Any support requests that require a GitLab instance administrator to make a change in the admin panel, for example resetting 2FA, has to be performed by the appropriate team within the customer organization.
+The GitLab Dedicated team does not have administrative access to the [Admin Area](https://docs.gitlab.com/ee/user/admin_area/) in the GitLab application on Dedicated instances.
+Any support requests that require a GitLab instance administrator to make a change in the Admin Area, for example resetting 2FA, has to be performed by the appropriate team within the customer organization.

 ### Working with logs